Feeding love by developing thriving love habits is the key to a thriving relationship. Just ask Jon Beaty.

 - One of the easiest ways to give status to someone else is to let them know we appreciate them.

-- Getting curious involves wanting to see the world for the other person’s perspective.
+- Getting curious involves wanting to see the world from the other person’s perspective.
 We often think everyone sees the world in the same way, which simply isn’t true.
 This is why it’s important to ask good questions.
 Ask,

 - “What are you thinking?